 I think the excuses are more about beekeeper comfort than bee husbandry.
 I know the feeling.
 It’s miserably cold.
 You don’t want to go outside and feed a colony.
 So instead of doing it, you convince yourself that it would be bad for the bees to lift the lid and slide in some fondant.
 So you wait another day.
 And then another.
 And another.
 Until they’re dead.

-So next time you’re tempted to think it’s too cold, too hot, too wet, too Tuesday, too Christmas, or too late remember the post office—the old post office—and get out there and tend your bees.
+So next time you’re tempted to think it’s too cold, too hot, too wet, too Tuesday, too Christmas, or too late, remember the post office—the old post office—and get out there and tend your bees.

 That, in a nutshell, is how I overwintered all my colonies this year and in many of the preceding years.
 There is nothing magic, no secret formula, no incantations, just dogged persistence and attention to detail.
-As I always say, your bees will do the hard part, you just have to do your part—and do it on time.
+As I always say, your bees will do the hard part, you just have to do yours—and do it on time.

 Honey Bee Suite